zestree/fph/README.md

 This is a refactoring challenge created for the 12 November 2019 COP meetup "Refactoring Techniques".

-The project contains code written in 5 languages (C, C++, C#, Javascript, Python) that in desperate need of some refactoring!
+The project contains code written in 5 languages (C, C++, C#, Javascript, Python) that is in desperate need of some refactoring!
 The code solves the [Snail Sort problem](#snail-sort-problem) from [codewars](https://www.codewars.com/kata/snail/train/).
 Your challenge is to refactor the solution in your chosen language.
 GOOD LUCK!

 It's up to YOU how much time you spend on the problem, spend as little as 5 minutes (ie rename a couple of variables) or as long as an hour or two doing a full-refactor (ie rewrite the solution or train on the actual [codewars snail sort problem](https://www.codewars.com/kata/snail/train/)).